dlorpen/readxl/README.md

 # readxl

-Excel file reader to dump Excel worksheers to the commandline in CSV format
+Excel file reader to dump Excel worksheets to the commandline in CSV format